Sylvia Townsend Warner: Work

 Early in her career Warner researched 15th and 16th century music.
 From 1917 she was in regular employment as one of the editors of Tudor Church Music, ten volumes published by Oxford University Press in the 1920s with the support of the Carnegie UK Trust.
-The lead editor was initially Sir Richard Terry, who as the Master of Music at Westminster Cathedral, had been a pioneer in the revival of Tudor vocal repertoire.
+The lead editor was initially Sir Richard Terry, who, as the Master of Music at Westminster Cathedral, had been a pioneer in the revival of Tudor vocal repertoire.
 Warner obtained the work as the protegee of her lover and music teacher Sir Percy Buck, who was on the editorial committee.

 Warner was involved in travelling to study source material and in transcribing the music into modern musical notation for publication.
 Warner wrote a section on musical notation for the Oxford History of Music (it appeared in the introductory volume of 1929).
+Music critic Richard Aldrich highlighted her contribution as particularly "lucid and intelligible".

 Her first published book was the 1925 poetry collection The Espalier, which was praised by A. E. Housman and Arthur Quiller-Couch.
 She was encouraged to write fiction by David Garnett.
 Warner's novels included Lolly Willowes (1926), Mr Fortune's Maggot (1927), Summer Will Show (1936), and The Corner That Held Them (1948).
 Recurring themes are evident in a number of her works.
 These include a rejection of Christianity (in Mr Fortune's Maggot, and in Lolly Willowes, where the protagonist becomes a witch); the position of women in patriarchal societies (Lolly Willowes, Summer Will Show, The Corner that Held Them); ambiguous sexuality, or bisexuality (Lolly Willowes, Mr Fortune's Maggot, Summer Will Show); and lyrical descriptions of landscape.
 Mr Fortune's Maggot, about a missionary in the Pacific Islands, has been described as a "satirical, anti-imperialist novel".
 In Summer Will Show, the heroine, Sophia Willoughby, travels to Paris during the 1848 Revolution and falls in love with a woman.
 The Corner That Held Them (1948) focuses on the lives of a community of nuns in a medieval convent.